ctfs/write-ups-2015/asis-quals-ctf-2015/reverse/tera/README.md

 * As [this writeup](http://blog.morganz.me/blog/2015/05/12/asis-ctf-quals-2015-re100-tera-writeup/) suggests, we also can use the [`thingking` module](https://bitbucket.org/darkskysims/data_release#markdown-header-python-based-exploration) from the content providers to access byte ranges via python (which internally just uses the same `Range` header together with the `requests` python module as seen [here](https://bitbucket.org/zeropy/thingking/src/965cdb7c1a7cf010b2742b0b2f983d0007703501/thingking/arbitrary_page.py?at=default&fileviewer=file-view-default)).

-To determine what happens after the download, we open the `main` function in `radare2` to see a pretty big CFG (Sumary visual mode):
+To determine what happens after the download, we open the `main` function in `radare2` to see a pretty big CFG (Summary visual mode):

 ![](./main.png)